marcusramberg/dotfiles/README.md

 3. Executes files in `init` (in alphanumeric order).
 4. Copies in `copy` into `~/`.
 5. Links files and folders in `link` into `~/`.
+5. Sets up prefs as well as vim plugins.

 Note: